Uganda Trip, Summer 2014

 The other two projects which we were involved with were the sports camps with Youth Sport Uganda and the Bead Project in central Kampala.
 During the sports camps, around 700 children from the surrounding slums came to take part in the sports programme including hockey, tennis and football.
 Afterwards, they were provided with food and water, a tracksuit and the sports equipment donated from Ireland.

 The Bead Project took place in the Acholi Quarter slum situated in the city of Kampala.
 This was the most challenging and life changing part of the trip for me.
 Here, we worked with the young women in the slum who made jewellery from recycled paper and varnish.
-Comparing their beautiful jewellery, which is giving these incredible women hope, to the alternative they face of working in the local quarry under the beating sun, where they break stones with makeshift Uganda 5hammers to earn 5p for filling a huge bucket, is mind-blowing.
+Comparing their beautiful jewellery, which is giving these incredible women hope, to the alternative they face of working in the local quarry under the beating sun, where they break stones with makeshift hammers to earn 5p for filling a huge bucket, is mind-blowing.
 Seeing young girls my age have no hope of the education they so deserve and wish for was heart breaking; seeing the home of 22 people which was smaller than my wardrobe made my material abundance seem sickening; seeing a woman whose income depended on selling the necklaces she made insist she would give me one as a gift was an uncomfortable revelation of my selfishness and her selflessness.
 However, the overall message from the Bead Project was hope – hope that the project had brought these beautiful young women and hope that God was at work in Acholi Quarter and in Uganda as a whole.

 Thanks so much to everyone who supported my trip both financially and prayerfully.
 It was a once in a lifetime experience and I’m really grateful for your interest in Charlene’s Project.